qleet/qleetctl/docs/developer.md

 Now you can use it to add source code for qleetctl.

-For example, if you want to use qleetctl to create a new object called a "widget," you will run:
+For example, if you want to use qleetctl to create a new object called a "widget" you will run:

 ```bash